michaelkolesidis/emoji-minesweeper/README.md

 [p5.js](https://p5js.org/)
  •
 [JavaScript](https://en.wikipedia.org/wiki/JavaScript)
  •
 [CSS](https://en.wikipedia.org/wiki/CSS)
  •
 [HTML](https://en.wikipedia.org/wiki/HTML)

 ## Description
-The classic Minesweeper game reimagined and implemented with emojis.
-It is an example of object-oriented JavaScript: each Cell is an instance of the class Cell.
-Mines are allocated randomly on page load.
+**The classic Minesweeper game reimagined and implemented with emojis.**

+The board is drawn inside a [canvas](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API) element, with the help of the p5.js library.
+The object-oriented JavaScript paradigm is used, as each Cell is an instance of the class Cell.
+The rest of the UI is handled using vanilla JavaScript.